 H5P Links

-The H5P Links tab will list all public links generated for this media and allow you to control and configure them as needed.
+The H5P Links tab lists all public links generated for this media and allows you to control and configure them as needed.

 - Click Create H5P Link to create a link to this media.

-- Click the vertical action menu and then Delete for a link to delete an existing link.
+- Click the vertical action menu and then select Delete for a link to remove an existing link.

 Embeds

-The Embeds tab lists all embed codes that have already been generated for this media and allows you to control and configure them as needed.
+The Embeds tab lists all embed codes that have already been generated for this media, allowing you to control and configure them as needed.

 - Click Create Embed Code to create an embed code for this media